 The New or Hurting Church Member

 Having been the lonely new guy in two different churches, I understand your pain.
 But, before I get to the practical suggestions, let me encourage those of you who are struggling to feel connected with your church family to sit down with the leaders of your church and let them know that you’re struggling.
 Before doing that, however, pray for the grace to respond with wisdom and humility to their response.
 It’s not easy to be confronted with our own failings, but God has ordained the church as one of the means for our sanctification as we grow in grace and in the knowledge of King Jesus.
-However, not every instance of feeling unconnected is indicative of serious heart issues.
+Be honest and open to the reality that your struggle may be a product of sin that you are fostering in your heart.
+However, I recognized that not every instance of feeling unconnected is indicative of serious heart issues.

 Once again, these suggestions are in no particular order.